-Spread routing alone would not solve the problem of tolerance without FEC.
+Without FEC spread routing alone would not solve the problem of tolerance.
 Most real-time media streaming applications are tolerant to a certain level of packet losses due to passive error concealment or media encoding techniques (e.g. a packet may carry duplicates of media from previous slots, encoded with a lower rate source coding, etc).
 VOIP for example can tolerate 8% to 11% packet losses.
 The static tolerance can also be obtained or increased by a constant FEC code.
-We propose to combine the little static tolerance of the media stream, enabling recovering from weak failures, with a dynamically added adaptive FEC, enabling recovering from the strong failures exceeding the tolerable packet loss rate.
+We propose to combine the little static tolerance of the media stream, enabling recovering from weak failures, with a dynamically added adaptive FEC, combating the strong failures exceeding the tolerable packet loss rate.

-ARON is defined over all links as the sum of FEC efforts, each of which is the percentage by which the sender must increase its packet transmission rate to combat the individual link failure of the route.
-For example if the communication footprint consists of five links and in response to each link failure the sender increases the packet transmission rate by 25%, then ARON will be equal to the sum of these five FEC efforts, i.e. to 1.25.
+ARON is the sum (over all links) of percentages by which the sender increases its transmission rate to combat every individual link failure (in the communication footprint).
+For example if the communication footprint consists of five links and in response to each link failure the sender increases the packet transmission rate by 25%, then ARON will be equal to the sum of these five FEC efforts, i.e. to $5 \cdot 25\% = 1.25$ .

-Let P be the usual packet transmission rate and P_l be the increased rate of the sender, responding to the failure of a link $l \in L$, where L is the set of all links.
+Let P be the usual packet transmission rate and $P_l$ be the increased rate of the sender, responding to the failure of a link $l \in L$ , where L is the set of all links.
 Then according to the definition:

-$$ARON = \sum{l \in L} \left(\frac{P_l}{P} - 1\right) \tag{1}$$
+$$ARON = \sum{l \in L} \left( \frac{P_l}{P} - 1 \right) \tag{1}$$

 Let us consider a long communication, and let D be the total failure time of a single network link during the whole duration of the communication (which is the product of the duration of a single link failure, the frequency of a single link failure and the total time of the communication).
-Then $D \cdot P \cdot ARON$ is the number of extra redundant packets that the sender will transmit in order to compensate all network failures occurring during the total communication time (assuming a single link failure at a time and a uniform probability and duration of link failures).
-Parameters D and P are constants in respect to various routing schemes between the end nodes; however ARON is the component depending on the size and topology of the particular multipath routing.
+Then $D \cdot P \cdot ARON$ is the number of extra redundant packets that the sender will transmit in order to compensate all individual network failures occurring during the total communication time (assuming a single link failure at a time and a uniform probability and duration of link failures).
+Parameters D and P are constants in respect to various routing schemes between the end nodes; ARON in contrast is the component depending on the size and the topology of the particular multi-path routing.
 In other words, in respect to the total number of extra redundant packets or in respect to the cost of the redundancy in communication, ARON is the proportionality coefficient representing solely and fully the routing scheme.

-Redundant packets are injected into the original stream of media slots for every block of M media packets using systematic erasure resilient codes (thus without affecting the original media packets).
+Redundant packets are injected into the original realtime stream for every block of M media packets using systematic erasure resilient codes (thus without affecting the original media packets).
 During the streaming, the number of media packets (M), limited by the receiver's playback buffer time, is supposed to stay constant.
 The number of redundant packets for each block of M media packets is however variable.
 The M media packets with all related redundant packets form a FEC block.
-By FEC_p we denote the FEC block size chosen by the sender in order to response to a packet loss rate p.
-We are assuming that the media stream has a static tolerance to losses $0 \le t < 1$ by maintaining a constant FEC code, which by default streams the packets in FEC blocks of length of FEC{t} .
+By $FEC_p$ we denote the FEC block size chosen by the sender in order to response to a packet loss rate p.
+We are assuming that the media stream has a static tolerance to losses $0 \le t < 1$ by maintaining a constant FEC code, which by default streams the packets in FEC blocks of length of $FEC{\cdot}$ .
 When the loss rate p measured at the receiver is about to exceed the tolerable limit t, the sender must increases its transmission rate by injecting additional redundant packets.